 - Credit Balance

 The amount remaining in the student's account after all on-campus charges have been paid.
-A credit balance is issued to the student in the form of a paper check.
+A credit balance is processed as a refund to the student.

 - Credit Hour